paretomansmartvotesim/paretomansmartvotesim.github.io/commonground.md

 Still want more?
 Try the sandbox below, where I've added a ton more voting methods and configuration options.

 Want more of a narrative?
 Then choose your path.
-I go into depth on all the examples above.
+I go into depth on all the voting methods above.
 This page was just an overview.

 Either read about primaries and polls, more details about approval voting and strategy based on polling, or an essay by Jameson Quinn on types of strategy with score voting and some resistance to it with STAR voting.
 Find out more about IRV (the single-winner RCV) and STV (the multi-winner RCV).
 I also have a draft of a page about proportional representation using more methods than just STV.
 It's a work in progress.
 Just be sure you get to read more about Condorcet methods.
 I like them best.